ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Some topology layers may relate closely to OSI layers, like Layer 1 topology for physical topology, Layer 2 for link topology and Layer 3 for IPv4 and IPv6 topologies.
-: Some topology layers represent the control aspects of Layer 3, like OSPF, IS-IS, or BGP.
+: Some topology layers represent the control aspects of Layer 3, like IGP (for OSPF and IS-IS) or EGP (for iBGP and eBGP).
 : The service layer represents the Service view of the connectivity, that can differ for different types of Services and for different providers/solutions.
 : The top layer represents the application/flow view of Service connectivity.